JunctionBoxca/junctionboxca.github.com/_posts/2017-12-26-clojure-startup-walkthrough.md

 ![JVM Overhead](/images/cljperf/jvm-overhead.png)

-JVM start-up is a fixed cost of around 40ms on my machine as illustrated below.
+JVM start-up is a fixed cost of around 40ms on my machine as illustrated above.

 During those first 40ms (4.2%) the JVM is initialised, and bootclasspath and extensions are